christopherdebeer/garden/docs/the-dark-room-problem.md

 ## 3.

-I’ve been building a game testing framework called Playtest.
+I’ve been building a game testing framework called [[Playtest]].
 AI agents play board games against each other via CLI commands, with a TypeScript engine managing state, turn order, and rules validation.
 A gamemaster agent adjudicates disputes.
 Player agents wait for their turn, read the game state, and submit actions.

 The architecture is simple: the engine owns a JSON file, agents interact through `./playtest act`, `./playtest wait`, `./playtest status`.
 File locks handle concurrency.
 The CLI is the contract — any process that can shell out is a valid participant.
 An LLM agent and a bash script are mechanically identical.